 Purchase this book

-Dr Sara Gorgoni is Senior Lecturer in Economic Sociology at the University of Greenwich since September 2010.
-She has an expertise in business economics and network analysis, and is currently involved in several project investigating the relationship between global networks in trade and investments by applying network analysis.
-She has also conducted research on foreign direct investment from emerging countries, innovation networks, clusters of SMEs and global value chains, and her work has been published in several world famous journals including the International Business Review and World Economy.
-She has conducted research for the Food and Agriculture Organisation (FAO), the World Bank and other United Nations agencies.
-Dr Gorgoni earned a PhD in Development Economics from the University of Roma TRE, Italy and an MA in Political Economy at the University of Essex.
+Dr. Sara Gorgoni has an MA in Political Economy from the University of Essex and a PhD in Development Economics from Roma Tre University.
+She has been Senior Lecturer in Economic Sociology at the University of Greenwich, London, since 2010, where she specialises in business economics and network analysis.
+She is currently involved in several projects investigating the relationship between global networks in trade and investments.
+She has also conducted research on foreign direct investment from emerging countries, innovation networks, clusters of SMEs and global value chains.
+Moreover, she has carried out research for the Food and Agriculture Organisation (FAO), the World Bank and other United Nations agencies.
+Her work has been published in several world-famous journals including the International Business Review and World Economy.

-Matthew Smith is a PhD candidate at the University of Greenwich.
-He graduated in Mathematics from the University of Manchester with an expertise in Network Science.
+Matthew Smith is a PhD candidate at the University of Greenwich, London.
+He graduated in Mathematics from the University of Manchester with a speciality in Network Science.
 He is currently studying the process of globalisation and related phenomena by applying advanced network analysis techniques to the analysis of trade and investments.